 NOTE 1: NG-RAN can decide that the GFBR can no longer be guaranteed based on, e.g. measurements like queuing delay or system load.

 Upon receiving a notification from the NG-RAN that the GFBR can no longer be guaranteed, the SMF may forward the notification to the PCF, see TS 23.503 [45].
+5GC may initiate N2 signalling to modify or remove the QoS Flow.

+NOTE x: If the QoS Flow is modified, Notification control is reset according to the new QoS profile.

-5GC may initiate N2 signalling to modify or remove the QoS Flow.When the NG-RAN determines that the GFBR can be guaranteed again for a QoS Flow - for which a notification that the GFBR can no longer be guaranteed has been sent), the NG-RAN sends a notification, informing the SMF that the GFBR can be guaranteed again and the SMF may forward the notification to the PCF, see TS 23.503 [45].
+When the NG-RAN determines that the GFBR can be guaranteed again for a QoS Flow (for which a notification that the GFBR can no longer be guaranteed has been sent), the NG-RAN sends a notification, informing the SMF that the GFBR can be guaranteed again and the SMF may forward the notification to the PCF, see TS 23.503 [45].
 During a configured time, the NG-RAN shall not send a subsequent notification that the GFBR can no longer be guaranteed.

 During a handover, the Source NG-RAN shall inform the Target NG-RAN about those QoS Flows for which a notification that the GFBR can no longer be guaranteed has been sent.
 This is to trigger the Target NG-RAN to send a notification when the GFBR can be guaranteed again for such a QoS Flow which is successfully handed over.
 After handover, the Target NG-RAN can send a subsequent notification that the GFBR can no longer be guaranteed for such a QoS Flow whenever necessary, i.e. even during the configured time described above.